val-town/vtlsp/ls-ws-server/README.md

     "textDocument/publishDiagnostics": async (params) => { // Params are automatically typed!
 All "official" LSP methods have strong types if (params.uri.endsWith(".test.ts")) {
         return {
-          ls_proxy_code: "cancel_response" // A "magic" code that makes it so that the message is NOT passed on to the LSP }
+          ls_proxy_code: "cancel_response" // A "magic" code that makes it so that the message is NOT passed on to the LS }
       }
   }